New Canaan, Connecticut: Politics

 New Canaan was one of five towns in Connecticut that backed former Governor John Kasich of Ohio over Donald J. Trump in the 2016 Republican presidential primary.
 Kasich received 1,362 votes (47.84%) ahead of Trump, who garnered 1,168 votes (41.03%).
 U.S. Senator Ted Cruz of Texas finished third with 262 votes (9.20%).

+New Canaan was historically a Republican stronghold.
+However, the town has trended Democratic in recent elections.
+The town swung from a 64% win for Mitt Romney in 2012 to a 52% win for Hillary Clinton in 2016.
+This change mirrored a national trend of suburban voters turning away from Donald Trump.
+In 2020, Joe Biden won New Canaan over Trump by a margin of nearly 20 points.
+Despite a rightward shift in 2024, town voters still delivered a victory to Kamala Harris of roughly 13 percentage points.